Re-appropriation Framework (RAF)

 The Re-appropriation Framework (RAF) is a practical and ethical reference designed to help organizations, institutions, and communities regain agency over the key dimensions of their activities, environments, and their lives more broadly.

-It provides a shared language and a coordination structure that support both established organizations and emerging initiatives in aligning around a common purpose, strengthening human autonomy within fair, sustainable, and resilient systems.
-The RAF presents itself as a tool for collective transition, a framework that enables individuals, groups, and institutions to navigate necessary change together towards more autonomous, more resilient, and more just systems, starting at the local level.
+The RAF presents itself as a tool for collective transition: a framework that enables individuals, groups, and institutions to navigate necessary change together towards more autonomous, more resilient, and more just systems, starting at the local level.

 RAF aims to